JaneliaSciComp/neuronbridge-data/janelia-neuronbridge-data/DATA_NOTES.md

 ## Data Version 3.8.1 (TBD)

-Added matches for the just released [FlyEM Male CNS 0.9](https://www.janelia.org/project-team/flyem/male-cns-connectome) data set:
+We added matches for the recently released [FlyEM Male CNS 0.9](https://www.janelia.org/project-team/flyem/male-cns-connectome) data set:
 * Brain: 129399 (110050)
 * VNC: 30247 (24230)

-### Precompute changes
+### Changes to existing data sets

-For brain MCFO and Annotator MCFO matches we changed the threshold for the gradient scoring from the default value (100) to 20.
-At the same time we changed the radius used for ZGap max filter from 20px to 10px.
+We recomputed matches for the brain images from Gen1 MCFO and Gen1 Annotator MCFO using new parameters.
+We changed the threshold for the gradient scoring from the default value (100) to 20.
+We also modified the radius used for ZGap max filter from 20px to 10px.
+Finally, the text labels were removed from the segmented color depth MIPs used for matching.
+We found that certain (long) labels were being incorrectly included in of the match score calculations.

+We improved the alignment of the Flywire dataset and recomputed all matches, this time including the optic lobes.
+With the previous alignment, the posterior slope area (outside of pre-synaptic prediction, cell body layer) had a ~10 µm vertical shift.
+This caused EM-LM mismatch to many of the medulla projection neurons in the area.
+The 10 µm shift has been fixed and other pre-synaptic prediction regions stay the same.

 ## Data Version 3.7.2 (released on 2025-09-22)